 Brenda McMahon, BS, RDCS (AE), RDMS (AB, FE, OB/GYN), RT(R)

 Brenda has many years of clinical ultrasound experience, including fetal echocardiography, abdominal, high risk OB/GYN, small parts, and vascular ultrasound.
 She looks forward to discussing how ultrasound can benefit your research studies.

-The small animal ultrasound core is located within the Vascular Medicine Institute, Department of Medicine at the University of Pittsburgh on the 12th floor of the Biomedical Science Tower East.
+The small animal ultrasound core is located within the Vascular Medicine Institute, Department of Medicine at the University of Pittsburgh on the 10th floor of the Biomedical Science Tower West, Room 1003.
+We are now able to perform scans in the VA hospital animal facility, as well.
 After consultation with the Core Sonographer/Manager, the core instrumentation can be moved to animal housing facilities for repetitive survival imaging.

 How to Schedule Services

 Investigators will set up a consultation meeting with the sonographer to discuss the research plans in detail and the use of ultrasound for your research and to determine a time line for completion of your study.
 If you would like to use our services, please follow the link below and review/complete the Ultrasound Request Form.
 Please submit the completed form to firstname.lastname@example.org.
 After receipt, the consultation meeting will be scheduled between the investigator’s team and the Core Sonographer to review your imaging needs.
 To view the availability for the machine, please follow the link below.
 Please note reservations cannot be made until an initial meeting has been completed.